Cryotherapy for Morton's Neuroma and Plantar Fasciitis

 Ablation may be used for chronic back pain, as well as neck, shoulder, and knee pain.

-How does cryotherapy work?
+How does cryotherapy for Morton's neuroma work?

 Cryoablation shrinks and destroys fibers in targeted peripheral nerves to reduce or stop the conduction and excitability of the nerve.
 A tiny ice ball on the end of the cryoprobe destroys damaged nerve fibers, blocking pain signals and allowing healthy sensory nerve regeneration.

-In short: extremely cold temperatures destroy targeted nerves so they can no longer send pain signals to the brain.
+In short, extremely cold temperatures destroy targeted nerves so they can no longer send pain signals to the brain.
 Through a rapid and limited deep-freezing of the affected area, the chronic pain caused by the nerve is resolved with a simple and comfortable office procedure.

 At University Foot & Ankle Institute, this ultrasound-guided non-surgical procedure is combined with a nerve stimulator to increase the accuracy of the probe placement and the success of the overall procedure.